-My grandfather was well-versed with Urdu and Persian.
+My grandfather was well-versed in Urdu and Persian.
 He used to spend a lot of time reading books written in these languages.
 What particularly drew me towards his love for poetry & stories written in Urdu and Persian was his eagerness to share all he read with his family and friends.

 Unfortunately, I was pretty young when he left me with the longing to learn these languages.
 Though I never got an opportunity to learn them in the future, my eagerness to savour the translated versions of Urdu and Persian literature has grown over time.

 This is why I picked this book at the very first opportunity, almost six months ago.

 I couldn’t bring myself to review this book, despite promising it every time I shared its pictures.